suhanw/tmnt_react/README.md

 [TMNT React](https://suhanw.github.io/tmnt_react)

-This game is a simplified version of TMNT 4: Turtles in Time, which is a classic "beat 'em up" 2D scroller game on SNES.
-It utilizes Redux to track character states, React and CSS to animate sprites and program the motion of characters.
+This game is a simplified version of TMNT 4: Turtles in Time, a classic "beat 'em up" 2D scroller game on SNES.
+I utilized Redux to track character states, React and CSS to animate sprites and program the motion of characters.

 ## How to Play
 Click [here](https://suhanw.github.io/tmnt_react).
 Press 'RIGHT' to move forward, 'UP' to jump, and 'SPACE' to attack.

 ## Features and Implementation

-### Viewport that follows Turtle
+### Viewport that Centers on Turtle
 ![viewport](docs/readme/viewport.gif)

 I used three components to setup the display frame: